cd0gu/swagger2repeater/README.md

 # Swagger2Repeater

-Swagger2Repeater is a Burp Suite extension written in Jython that loads a **Swagger 2.0 (OpenAPI 2.0)** JSON specification, generates HTTP requests for each operation, and sends them directly to Burp Repeater.
+Swagger2Repeater is a Burp Suite extension written in Jython that loads a **Swagger 2.0** JSON specification, generates HTTP requests for each operation, and sends them directly to Burp Repeater.

 ---

 ## Features

-- Supports **Swagger 2.0 JSON** only
+- Supports **Swagger 2.0 JSON**
 - Load Swagger spec from URL or local file
 - Generate REST requests automatically:
   - Path parameters